TAMUArch/cookbook.bind/README.md

 this cookbook is to use with the TAMUArch dhcp cookbook and data bags so you only have to edit records once for both dhcp and dns.

+Warning This cookbook is currently under heavy development.

 Requirements
 ------------
 Most testing of this cookbook is done with Ubuntu 12.04 but this cookbook